 The Woodward Home

-The Woodward Home is located on Court Street in downtown Keene and 6 garden beds were built here as one of our new sites for 2012.
+The Woodward Home is located on Court Street in downtown Keene and 6 garden beds were built here in 2012.
 The Woodward chef assisted in seed selection, ensuring that the fresh produce will be incorporated directly into meals.
 The garden is located in a courtyard behind the building, which not only provides fresh produce and herbs for the chef to use in meals, but also serves as a community gathering place.
 The location provides convenient access for residents to enjoy the outdoors, the peace of the garden, the company of friends, and the full sensory experience of participating in gardening.
 Stop by the Woodward to join in the fun!

 Keene Family YMCA and Monadnock Family Services Kids In-Shape Program

 Another garden site established in 2012 is at the Keene Family YMCA.
 CGC helped to build 6 garden beds for Monadnock Family Services, the YMCA child care center, and the YMCA membership and young adult programs to share.
 The YMCA Child Care center has partnered with Early Sprouts to receive training on how to incorporate the gardens into their after school programs.
 MFS is also using the gardens as part of their programming and several members have already helped with the project to date.
 The produce will be shared between gardeners and the gardens are providing an opportunity for members of the Kids In-Shape program to get outside and to eat some healthy produce from the gardens.
 Finally, the YMCA membership and young adult programs are using two of the garden beds here.
 Through the collaboration of these different groups there are a lot of kids who will have their hands in the soil at the YMCA in the coming years!